 My most recent visit, but certainly won’t be my last was for their famous breakfast.
 And yes I’ve had it before!

 For the famous breakfast what you get is a skillet full to the brim.
 There is a smoked bacon chop packed with sweet-salty notes intensified by the charring it gets.
 The sausages are made with beef, mutton and pork – they’re bonkers good too.
-For good measure there’s also bone marrow, a huge bone is cross-sectioned so the marrow is all exposed.
-Beneath that there’s well made black pudding, to die for short rib bubble & squeak grilled mushrooms and tomatoes.
-Lubrication comes in a mini skillet with trotter baked beans.
+For good measure there’s also bone marrow, a huge bone is cross-sectioned so the marrow is exposed.
+Beneath that there’s well made black pudding, to die for short rib bubble & squeak made from left over roasties, grilled mushrooms and tomatoes.
+Lubrication comes in a mini skillet of tangy trotter baked beans.
 I’ve never been so excited about beans.
 The toast is usually an afterthought, but the sour dough they use is remarkable like the ones artisan bakers make.
-I used it to dunk into egg as golden as the sun and is cooked in the perfect place between runny and set.
+The fact that it’s unlimited left me wobbly at the knees, I fetishise over bread this good.
+It was used to dunk into the duck eggs cooked sunny side up – the perfect place between runny and set.

 When did I go?
 Nov 2014, Jul 2018, Dec 2019